GiovanniGiacometti/intesa-vincente-llm/README.md

 Then, you should create a virtual enviroment and install the requirements.

-I'm using `uv` as package manager.
+We're using `uv` as package manager.
 If you also want to use it, you can install it following the [guide](https://docs.astral.sh/uv/getting-started/installation/).

 Then, you can run the following commands: